lusend/website/src/pages/home.md

   title = 'Group Travel',
   link = link('group')
 %}
 At LU Send, we want students, faculty, and alumni at Liberty to have the opportunity to see the world!
 Working with both the Office of Spiritual Development and the Office of the Provost, LU Send helps to craft a variety of experiential learning opportunities for students during their time at Liberty.
-Click below to find out about upcoming opportunities.
 {% endaction %}

 {% action actions,